Skip to main content

 What is a Long-Term Health Care Ombudsman?

 The U.S. Trustee appointed a State Long-Term Health Care Ombudsman on December 4, 2025 to protect the interests of CCRC residents in the bankruptcy proceeding.
-This role provides an independent advocate for the vulnerable population residing in SpiriTrust's facilities, monitoring the sale process and ensuring that resident welfare is considered in restructuring decisions.
+This role provides an independent advocate for residents residing in SpiriTrust's facilities, monitoring the sale process and resident interests.

 Why does HUD need to approve the sale?